bishwaTharu/BotUI/README.md

 - You can now switch model/persona dynamically and text/voice chat with the models:<br/>
   <img src="pixels/config-ollama-3-chat.png" alt="config-local-ollama-3-chat.png" width="320">

-### Advanced: Model parameters

-For users who wish to delve deeper into advanced settings, `big-AGI` offers additional configuration options, such as the model temperature, maximum tokens, etc.

-### Advanced: Ollama under a reverse proxy

-You can elegantly expose your Ollama server to the internet (and thus make it easier to use from your server-side big-AGI deployments) by exposing it on an http/https URL, such as: `https://yourdomain.com/ollama`

-On Ubuntu Servers, you will need to install `nginx` and configure it to proxy requests to Ollama.

 ```bash
 sudo apt update
 sudo apt install nginx